-Did you know that you have to cost for Research IT services before you submit your research grant applications?
+Did you know that the correct costs for Research IT services have to be included in your research grant application before you submit?
 These services and costs are highly dependent on the nature of your research so it’s important that you get them right.
-Come along to our Research IT Costing Clinic in December and find out more!
+Come along to our Research IT Costing Clinic on the 22nd of October to find out more.